eglyte/b_test/README.md

 * Quick summary

-Build the simple holding page for Icon; artwork for desktop, tablet and phone included.
-No requirements on CSS or JS - use what ever you want to.
-Build the page however you would naturally do it.
+Build the simple holding page for Icon.
+No requirements on CSS or JS.

 * Points to note